filhodanuvem/gitql/README.md

 - pkg-config

 ## How to install

+We support static compiling for linux and windows platform (amd64), so you can access the [releases page](https://github.com/cloudson/gitql/releases) and just grab the binary.
+If you want to compile itself follow the instructions below:

 ### linux/amd64

-We support static compiling for linux architetures, so you can access the [releases page](https://github.com/cloudson/gitql/releases).
-If you want to compile itself, take a look in the dockerfile to understand the whole process.
+Read the dockerfile to understand the whole process.

 ### darwin/amd64